China: Hotel collapse leaves several people dead | DW | 13.07.2021

 Rescue workers rushed to the scene of the disaster in Suzhou city in eastern China.
 The cause of the collapse is still unclear.

-The collapse of a hotel in the Chinese city of Suzhou left at least nine people dead and eight others missing, local authorities said Tuesday.
+The collapse of a hotel in the Chinese city of Suzhou left at least eight people dead and nine others missing, local authorities said Tuesday.

 The hotel had collapsed on Monday afternoon.